ssfsx17/sky-islands/core.md

 ## Defining Yourself In Terms Of Your Island

-Answer at least one of the following questions, or as many more as you like.
+Answer at least one of the following questions, or as many more as you like:

 - What kinds of conversations have you had with your Island?
 - What is a special place you share on the Island with someone else?
 - What is one example of you taking something from the Island, then giving back something else?